For Rent by Owner Apartments: How to Find Them

 If you have a low credit score, privately-owned apartments for rent may be a better option than larger complexes, as you’ll have more open lines of communication and less rigid credit requirements.

 Potentially More Affordable Rent Rates

-For one, you're unlikely to be buying into a unit with tons of amenities, such as pool access or on-site gyms.
-Additionally, there are usually no fees to pay to third parties such as leasing agents, property management companies, or landscaping services.
+A large amount of private rentals don't feature amenities, such as pool access or on-site gyms, so the rental rates may be lower.
+You also likely won’t pay fees to third parties such as leasing agents, property management companies, or landscaping services.

-They may pass these savings down to the renter, which can be exceedingly helpful if you're renting in a city with a low cost of living.
-You may also be able to negotiate the cost of rent down by opting to handle lawn care, shoveling, and general repairs on your own.
+Private owners renting their apartments may pass these savings, which can be helpful if you're renting in a high-cost-of-living city or on a tight budget.
+You may also be able to negotiate rent down by opting to handle lawn care, shoveling, and general repairs on your own.

 When your primary point of communication is your landlord, submitting a maintenance request can be as simple as sending a short text.

 You won't have to wait for your email or phone call to go through the property management company that manages yours and hundreds of other units.